CollingsKenny/React-JS-and-ESP32-Color-Picker/README.md

     1. In `src` create 2 files: `index.js`, `App.js`
     2. In public create 2 files: `index.html` and an icon `favicon.ico`
 6. Open the app folder in VSCode with `code .`
-7. Lets not populate these files with some basic React boilerplate:
+7. Lets now populate these files with some basic React boilerplate:

 index.js: